ericdebeij/edgeworker-oidc/README.md

 To be used as sample code.
 Lots of topics not implemented yet, amongs others:
 - Logout
+- Other IDP providers (like github)
+- More fine-grained authorization

+Consider this as sample code, Work In Progress

 ## Components
 - Identity Provider, for example OneLogin